Autumn Yunting Tsai

 A Critical Introduction to Gone with the rainy season

-Sanmao, known by her English name Echo, born in 1943, was a Taiwanese writer who spent half of her life living in the Sahara desert with her Spanish husband, José.
+Sanmao, known by her English name Echo, born in 1943, was a Taiwanese writer who spent half her life living in the Sahara desert with her Spanish husband José.
 During the post-war period when travels were more restricted and people were less open to different cultures, this young Asian woman left her footprints all over Europe.
-Stories of her travels and her life in the desert are penned down in simple but mesmerizing words published in the press.
-To the young female Taiwanese students whose school lives are restricted within a conservative educational system, she is a symbol of a free and bold female being who follows her own voice in search of her own definition of life and love.
+Stories of her travels and life in the desert are penned down in simple but mesmerizing words published in the press.
+To the young female Taiwanese students whose lives are restricted within a conservative educational system, she is a symbol of a free and bold female being who follows her own voice in search of her own definition of life and love.

-We never learn the full nature of Echo, this earliest and the most important Taiwanese female literary travel writer.
-A part of her is seen through her words for her faithful Taiwanese and Chinese readers, but a larger part of her is left with the people in the Western Sahara (occupied by Spain at the time); José, the love of her life; the childhood trauma that suspended her in time; and her familiars in the West.
+We never learn the full nature of Echo, this earliest and most important Taiwanese female literary travel writer.
+A part of her is seen through her words for her faithful Taiwanese and Chinese readers, but a larger part is left with the people in the Western Sahara (occupied by Spain at the time); José, the love of her life; the childhood trauma that suspended her in time; and her familiars in the West.

 What are the faces of Echo?